 What is perhaps most noteworthy, though, is the second total solar eclipse that will be occurring across America about seven years from this one.
 It will come from the opposite angle as the one in August 2017, and their paths will cross in Makanda, IL (about 45 minutes from my front door).
 Normally eclipses will share a cross-point like this about every 375 years: we are getting it in less than a decade.
 As an an interesting tidbit, the first major city that the August 2017 eclipse will cross is Salem, Oregon; and the closest street to the coordinates where the two eclipse paths cross is Salem Road in Makanda.

-Of all the places that these two eclipses could have crossed, it has to be right over Southern Illinois—right over the New Madrid fault line, the biggest fault line in the US.
+Of all the places that these two eclipses could have crossed, it has to be right over Southern Illinois—not far from the New Madrid fault line, the biggest fault line in the US.
 Blood moons, odd constellation configurations, two eclipses crossing right over a major fault line, all of this taking place in the span of 10 years (from the start of the blood moon cycle to the second eclipse): this is enough to make me think about Jesus’ statements in the gospels about the sun and moon being darkened and earthquakes in diverse places (Matthew 24:29, 7).

 The timing of this eclipse is also providential.
 This eclipse is exactly 40 days before The Day of Atonement.
 The Day of Atonement was a day when the entire nation of Israel was supposed to atone or deal with their sins before God.
 Special sacrifices would be made, and the high priest would lay his hands on the head of the sacrifice and confess the sins of the nation over the sacrifice.
 The Day of Atonement was a time of national confession, repentance, and cleansing.